NFDI4Energy/EFZN_rdm/README.md

     {{1-2}}
 1. __save time, resources, effort and money:__

-   - preserve time that is otherwise lost while searching for, recovering, and deciphering data
+   - Preserve time that is otherwise lost while searching for, recovering, and deciphering data.
-   - make data reusable
+   - Make data reusable.
-   - enable you to benefit from high quality datasets from other researchers
+   - Benefit from high quality datasets from other researchers.

 2. __improve impact and speed up scientific progress:__

-    - make research reproducible and reusable, so others can verify and build upon your findings.
+    - Make research results reproducible and reusable, so others can verify and build upon your findings.
 This strengthens __integrity__ and increases your citations.
-    - improve your research reputation and increase your __visibility__
+    - Improve your research reputation and increase your __visibility__.
-    - continually influence research developments long after the original research has been completed
+    - Continually influence research developments long after the original research has been completed.
-    - will permit new and innovative research to be built on existing information, especially within and across disciplines.
+    - Permit new and innovative research to be built on existing information, especially within and across disciplines.

-3. __help to prevent error and enhance data security:__
+3. __help to prevent errors and enhance data security:__

-    - secure your data against loss and protect sensitive data against misuse, theft, damage and disaster.
+    - Secure your data against loss and protect sensitive data against misuse, theft, damage and disaster.
-    - ensure records are synchronized, complete and reliable.
+    - Ensure records are synchronized, complete and reliable.
-    - improve research workflows to make them more resilient to human error and software vulnerability
+    - Improve research workflows to make them more resilient to human error and software vulnerability.

 4. __show compliance with research obligations of your institution and funder:__

-    - fulfill grant requirements and comply with practices conducted in industry and commerce in order to demonstrate a high-quality research output.
+    - Fulfill grant requirements and comply with practices conducted in industry and commerce in order to demonstrate a high-quality research output.
-    - ensure transparency since individual contributions are documented on-the-fly throughout the complete research and archiving process.
+    - Ensure transparency since individual contributions are documented on-the-fly throughout the complete research and archiving process.
-    - increase your chances of funding since many funding organizations require a DMP.
+    - Increase your chances of funding since many funding organizations require a DMP.
-    - simplify cooperation and collaboration (e.g. through better documentation and affiliation of the data collected).
+    - Simplify cooperation and collaboration (e.g. through better documentation and affiliation of the data collected).

 {{2-3}}<iframe src="https://www.twillo.de/edu-sharing/eduservlet/render?node_id=8592e4d6-37e9-4bb1-a356-73803e3f3971"  title="Henrik Wagner (TU Braunschweig) on RDM" width="100%" height ="600" frameborder="0" allowfullscreen="allowfullscreen" ></iframe>